AbsaOSS/living-doc-generator/DEVELOPER.md

 ## Run mypy Tool Locally

-This project uses the [my[py]](https://mypy.readthedocs.io/en/stable/) tool which is a static type checker for Python.
+This project uses the [mypy](https://mypy.readthedocs.io/en/stable/) A tool that is a static type checker for Python.

 > Type checkers help ensure that you’re using variables and functions in your code correctly.
 > With mypy, add type hints (PEP 484) to your Python programs,
 > and mypy will warn you when you use those types incorrectly.

-my[py] configuration is in `pyptoject.toml` file.
+My[py] configuration is in the `pyproject.toml` file.

 Follow these steps to format your code with my[py] locally: